physionetchallenges/python-example-2024/README.md

 where

-- `test_data` (input; required) is a folder with the validation or test data files, excluding the images and diagnoses (you can use the `ptb-xl/records100_hidden/00000` folder from the below steps, but it would be better to repeat these steps on a new subset of the data that you did not use to train your model);
+- `test_data` (input; required) is a folder with the validation or test data files, excluding the images and classes (you can use the `ptb-xl/records500_hidden/00000` folder from the below steps, but it would be better to repeat these steps on a new subset of the data that you did not use to train your model);
 - `model` (input; required) is a folder for loading your model(s); and
 - `test_outputs` is a folder for saving your model outputs.